inertia186/freakazoid/README.md

 #### Troubleshooting

-##### Problem: Everything looks ok, but every time Freakazoid tries to vote, I get this error:
+##### Problem: Everything looks ok, but every time Freakazoid tries to reply, I get this error:

 ```
-Unable to vote with <account>.
+Unable to reply with <account>.
 Invalid version
 ```

-##### Solution: You're trying to vote with an invalid key.
+##### Solution: You're trying to reply with an invalid key.

 Make sure the `.yml` file contains the correct voting key and account name (`social` is just for testing).